-The V-22 Osprey is such a vehicle.
-This versatile craft has been developed for the military by Bell-Boeing aircraft.
+The V-22 Osprey plane is such a vehicle.
+Bell Boeing developed this versatile craft for the military.
 Through the use of a tilt rotor, the Osprey can take off and land like a helicopter, but convert to a turboprop airplane while in flight.

 The Osprey is a type of vertical takeoff and landing (VTOL) aircraft with a tilt-rotor design.
 The VTOL concept is an old idea stemming from the German air force at the end of World War II.

 In July 1979, the XV-15 became the first aircraft to tilt from helicopter to airplane and back.
 It was also capable of traveling 346 miles per hour (557 kph) in airplane mode.
 The success of the tests lead to the expansion of the program, which was subsequently renamed the V-22 Osprey.

 The Osprey has two, large, three-bladed rotors that rotate in opposite directions and produce lift.
 Because the rotors turn in opposite directions, there is no need for a tail rotor to provide stability as in a helicopter.

 The major advantages of the Osprey over a helicopter are:

-Longer range - The Osprey can fly from 270 to 580 miles (453 to 933 km).
+Longer range: The Osprey's operational range falls between 270 to 580 miles (453 to 933 km).

-Higher speed - The Osprey's top speed is 315 mph (507 kph), which is twice as fast as a helicopter's top speed.
+Higher speed: The Osprey's top speed is 315 mph (507 kph), which is twice as fast as a helicopter's top speed.

-Increased cargo capacity - The Osprey can carry 10,000 pounds (4,536 kg) of cargo or 24 troops.
+Increased cargo capacity: The Osprey can carry 10,000 pounds (4,536 kg) of cargo or 24 troops.

 Inside the Osprey